 - Email your stylist a photograph of yourself with your hair down, all of your hair and makeup inspiration images, and any styling notes you may have gathered.
 This may include allergies and sensitivities, or general concerns such as small eyes and wanting them to look bigger, hooded eyelids and wanting them to look lifted, or hair that won’t hold a curl.
-If there is something about your requested style that your artist is unfamiliar or less practised with, giving them a heads up ahead of time will enable them the opportunity to freshen up their techniques in advance and be more productive at your trial.
-I once had a client that is allergic to silicone and all ingredients ending in “cone” which meant I as her makeup artist I needed to do a ton of research and preparation before the trial.
+If there is something about your requested style that your artist is unfamiliar or less practised with with, giving them a heads up ahead of time will enable them the opportunity to freshen up their techniques in advance and be more productive at your trial.
+I once had a client that is allergic to silicone and all ingredients ending in “cone” which meant I, as her makeup artist, needed to do a ton of research and preparation before the trial.
 Even the most experienced of artists may need to prepare.

-- Wash and dry your hair the evening before your trial appointment unless your hair gets greasy daily which is that case wash and dry it the morning of your appointment.
+- Wash and dry your hair the evening before your trial appointment unless your hair gets greasy daily which in that case wash and dry it the morning of your appointment.
 In most cases one day old hair is best for bridal styling.

 - Exfoliate and hydrate your skin regularly.
 The better the condition of your skin the better your foundation makeup will look.
 We recommend Stephanie from North Van Beauty for customized facials.
 We love the skincare line she uses which is Glymed Plus.
 Keeping well hydrated and eating a healthy diet will also improve the condition of your skin.

 - Wear a similar colour and neckline to your wedding dress.

 - Bring along your veil and hair accessory if you already have it.
 Primp & Proper retails a beautiful collection of accessories that you can try on at your trial and shop in our salon in Gastown, Vancouver.